rust-lang/rust-forge/src/governance/council.md

     - A legal/licensing policy affecting Rust Project software or other work of the Rust Project.
     - A change to the Code of Conduct.
     - A policy affecting eligibility for membership in the Rust Project or any team thereof.
-    - A change to how the moderation team moderates Council representatives or the Leadership Council as a whole.
+    - A change to how the moderation team moderates Council representatives or the Council as a whole.
 Such decisions must be made jointly with the moderation team.
     - An agreement with another project or organization that makes any ongoing commitments on behalf of the Rust Project.
 (One-off commitments involving teams that have agreed to those commitments are fine.)
     - Creating or substantially modifying legal structures (e.g. additional Foundations, changing relationship with the Rust Foundation, partnering with other legal entities).
     - Making policy decisions requested by one or more teams that would be within the normal purviews of those teams.
 (Note that teams can ask for Council input without requesting a Council decision.)